pebreo/pebreo.github.io/midgame/part1-ose.md

 That evening, Elara placed a steaming bowl of stew in front of him.
 Her smile, though strained, held a strength that mirrored the wheat swaying in the breeze.
 "We'll figure it out," she said, her voice firm.
 To be continued...

 ## TLDR
 The status quo is planned obsolence.
-Bad things can happen and really hurt you.
 Not everyone can afford the newest, best, or even unexpected repairs.

 **Democratizing Resources: Open Source for Food and Shelter**